berbiche/dotfiles/README.md

 - `./modules`: this is where I define my custom modules.

   These modules are loaded automatically depending on the platform by `./top-level/module.nix`

+- `./profiles`: configurations for my tools, desktop environment and other stuff.

+  Most configurations work with NixOS and nix-darwin but some are exclusive to each platform.

+  I am currently in the process of rewriting some of these configurations to be compatible with a standalone Home Manager installation.

-- `./cachix`: this folder is owned by cachix and serves to fetch binary files from trusted sources without having to build packages (substituers).
+- `./cachix`: this folder is owned by cachix and serves to configure substituers.

+  Substituers are sources that will be used to lookup binary packages to minimise local rebuilds.

+- `./secrets`: secrets managed with sops and [`sops-nix`](https://github.com/Mic92/sops-nix).

 ## Initial setup